Sec. 1 Purpose

 d) Flowers.
 Flowers may be purchased for memorial services or extended illnesses of an employee, an employee’s family, or a retiree.
 Family is defined as the employee’s spouse, as well as children, parents, brothers, sisters, grandparents, great-grandparents, and grandchildren of the employee or the employee’s spouse, and must be sent in the name of the department or office.
 Flowers may also be purchased for other occasions that serve a bona fide business purpose of U. T. System Administration.
 Cost for flowers may not exceed the amount listed in Appendix A. Flowers may be paid by reimbursement to the purchaser or by direct payment to the florist.
 Departments should collaborate with other U. T. System Administration units to minimize the duplication of sending flowers to a single recipient (i.e., four departments sending congratulatory flowers or sending multiple arrangements for funerals).
 Flowers for decorative purposes may not be reimbursed or expensed unless purchased as a part of an official U. T. System business event.

 e) Holiday Functions.
-Annually, Executive Officers/department heads may host a holiday event for their own departments and be reimbursed $25 per employee (exclusive of taxes and tip).
+Annually, Executive Officers/department heads may host a holiday event for their own departments and be reimbursed $25 per employee.
 Should U. T. System Administration decide to host a System-wide holiday event in future years, individual department events maybe revisited.

 f) Holiday Greeting Cards.
 Holiday greeting cards are sent each year from the Chancellor and U. T. System to U. T. System Administration employees, the institutions, and friends of the U. T. System.
 In the event that a department or office chooses to send holiday greeting cards to customers and constituents unique to that office, such cards must be issued in the name of the department or office.
 Cards are not to be sent to other offices within U. T. System Administration.
 Exceptions exist for certain functional areas within U. T. System Administration where the majority of employees office outside Austin, Texas.